MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

-The `SafeFireAndForget` method awaits the asynchronous execution and allows developers to attach an `Action` that is called if an exception is thrown.
+The `SafeFireAndForget` method awaits the asynchronous execution of the provided `Task` object, and allows you to attach an `Action` that is called if an exception is thrown.

-For more information, see [Task-based asynchronous pattern (TAP)](https://docs.microsoft.com/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap)
+For more information, see [Task-based asynchronous pattern (TAP)](https://docs.microsoft.com/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).

 ### Data manipulation methods